j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 For additional resources and training, here are some interactive learning opportunities from the Red Hat team:
 - learn.openshift.com
 - try.openshift.com

+There are also [illustrated children's books](https://www.cncf.io/phippy/) for learning about Kubernetes!